Zoo Licence and Inspections

 Planning permission is required before a Zoo licence may be granted.

 If you are intending to operate a zoo you will first need to notify Braintree District Council of your intention to apply for a zoo licence.
+You can contact the Licensing Team on 01376 557790.

 Two months before you make a licence application a notice of intent should be published in one local and one national newspaper, at the site and sent to the local authority where it will be made available for public inspection.
 It must state: